A Cobb County Public Library (CCPLS) card may be obtained by visiting any of our library locations.

 Library cards, with the exception of non-resident cards and temporary cards, expire every 2 years.
-When your card expires, just visit any location of the CCPLS, pay any fines you might have and confirm your current address to renew your card for another 2 years.
+When your card expires, just visit any Cobb County library location, pay any fines you might have, and confirm your current address to renew your card for another 2 years.

-The Cobb County Public Library System requires one of the following forms of identification as proof of residency.
+The Cobb County Public Library System requires the following forms of identification as proof of residency:

-Georgia state-issued identification with a photograph which shows a current address OR
+- Current Georgia driver’s license or Georgia state-issued identification with a photograph which shows a current address

-- A utility bill detailing a billing period within the last 30 days
+- Utility bill detailing a period within the last 30 days

-- A bank statement issued within the last 30 days or personalized checks with current address
+- Bank statement issued within the last 30 days or personalized checks with current address

-- A current completed lease with dates, address, and name
+- Current completed lease with dates, address, and name

-- Paycheck or paycheck stub issued within the last 30 days
+- Paycheck or pay check stub issued within last 30 days with the current address.

-- A school schedule or transcript for the current or preceding calendar year with name, address, and date
+- School schedule or transcript for the current or preceding calendar year with name, address, and date

 - Mortgage contracts, mortgage statement or payment coupon, deed, or property tax bill for current or preceding year